Skip to main content

 Why this question is different from a general conflict question

 A general "tell me about a conflict" question is about whether you can handle disagreement.
-A "conflict with a coworker" question is about whether you can handle ongoing disagreement — the kind where you can't just walk away because you still have to ship code with this person tomorrow.
+A "conflict with a coworker" question is about whether you can handle ongoing disagreement, the kind where you can't just walk away because you still have to ship code with this person tomorrow.
+If you only have one conflict story ready, drill the broader version too.
+See how to handle the general "tell me about a conflict" question, because interviewers often ask whichever framing fits the role.

 The two questions feel similar but grade different things: